 Dental implants offer several advantages:

-- They restore confidence to smile, eat, and engage in social activities without worrying about appearance or dentures falling out.
+Dental implants are designed to look, feel, and function like your natural teeth.
+And, implants give patients the confidence to smile, eat, and engage in social activities without worrying about how they look or if their dentures will pop out.

-Because of all these advantages, dental implants may actually cost less, and provide better long-term value than conventional teeth replacement options -- and can be a terrific investment in long-term oral health.
+Because of all these advantages, dental implants provide excellent long-term value and can be a terrific investment in long-term oral health.

 What is a dental implant?

 A dental implant is a prosthetic replacement for a missing tooth.
 Natural teeth consist of the crown and the root.
 The crown is the visible section that is covered with white enamel.
 Supporting the crown is the tooth root which extends into the jawbone.
 The root is the part of the tooth that is effectively replaced by an implant.
 There are commonly three parts to what is described as an implant - the implant device itself (which is inserted directly into the bone); the abutment - the piece that connects the implant device to the third part - the overlying crown or denture.

 Implants can be used to replace a single tooth, several adjacent teeth, all missing teeth in a jaw, or to support a removable or fixed denture.
 The number of implants being placed will depend on the final restoration and the amount of bone available for the implant.

 Today's implants are predominantly made of titanium, a metal that is bio-compatible and offers strength and durability as well as a unique property of fusing directly to bone - the process known as osseointegration.
 Other materials, such as zirconium, might be used to make implants in the future.
 But for now, these materials have not been perfected for general use.

 What are the benefits of dental implants versus other treatment options?